 May.
 A very cold month (9.8C) overall; to add to the misery, it was dull and wet as well.
 There was snow as far south as the Midlands on the 18th.
 It only started to warm up on the 27th.

 August.
 Very cool, dull, and wet, with persistent northeasterly winds.
-There were under 10 hours of sun in Folkstone in the first 9 days.
-However in places sheltered from the SW winds, such as SW Scotland, it was a fine warm, sunny month.
+There were under 10 hours of sunshine recorded in Folkstone in the first 9 days of the month.
+However in places sheltered from the NE winds, such as western Scotland and Northern Ireland, it was a fine warm, sunny month.
 The record highest pressure for August, 1037.4, was recorded at Kirkwall (Orkney) was recorded on the 25th, although this record was broken in 2021.